What Makes a Proceeding "Formal"

 A formal testacy proceeding is litigation to determine whether a decedent left a valid will.
 A formal testacy proceeding may be commenced by an interested person filing a petition as described in section 14-3402, subsection A in which he requests that the court, after notice and hearing, enter an order probating a will, or a petition to set aside an informal probate of a will or to prevent informal probate of a will which is the subject of a pending application, or a petition in accordance with section 14-3402, subsection B for an order that the decedent died intestate.

-A.R.S. § 14-3401(A)The key distinction is that formal proceedings involve a judge, require notice to interested parties, and include a hearing.
-This provides a level of scrutiny that informal probate does not.
+A.R.S. § 14-3401(A)The key difference is that formal proceedings involve a judge, require notice, and include a hearing.
+This gives a level of review that informal probate does not.

 How Formal Proceedings Affect Existing Appointments